pipomas/PhD_thesis/README.md

 ### Files to ignore

-However, some files in this repository are only used for the displaying of this website or to tell [git](https://en.wikipedia.org/wiki/Git) which files not to track.
-You can ignore these files
+Some files in this repository are only used for the displaying of this website or to tell [git](https://en.wikipedia.org/wiki/Git) which files not to track.
+You can ignore these files and folders:

--   `javascripts`:
+-   `javascripts`
--   `stylesheets`:
+-   `stylesheets`
--   `.gitignore`:
+-   `.gitignore`
--   `index.html`:
+-   `index.html`
--   `params.json`:
+-   `params.json`

 <!-- ### Prerequisites for reproducing `diss.pdf` -->
 <!-- * You need [LaTeX](https://www.latex-project.org) installed on your system. -->